 A long-haul flight as a wheelchair user can be difficult to manage, but that shouldn’t discourage you.
-Once you arrive at your destination you’ll wonder what all the fuss was about.
-In other words, it’s completely worth it!
-However, before you book your flights you might be wondering how you’d manage those particularly long flights.
+Once you arrive at your destination you’ll hopefully think it was completely worth it.
+However, before you book your flights you might be wondering how you would manage those particularly long flights.
 I want to share my tips on how to survive a long-haul flight as a wheelchair user.

 Aircraft seats are extremely uncomfortable and even worse if you can’t move or change position to ease discomfort.
-By sitting on your own wheelchair cushion you’ll prevent painful pressure sores from occurring.
+By sitting on your own wheelchair cushion you will prevent painful pressure sores from occurring.

 If you’re like me, sleeping on planes is almost an impossible task.
 I envy those people that fall asleep before the plane has even taken off and remain fast asleep for the duration of the flight.
 Why can’t that be me?

 - A travel pillow will make all the difference and help you to relax without suffering from awful neck pain.
 My disability means I need to have good neck support so having a travel pillow that gives full support and keeps my neck in a nice position while resting or (trying) to sleep is essential.

 - Eye masks are great for helping you sleep during daytime flights.
 They are also useful to block out any annoying cabin lights during night-time flights, giving you complete darkness to enjoy your forty winks.
 Eye masks are also good at blocking out any distractions that might keep you awake such as other passengers walking by or the cabin crew working nearby.

 - A blanket will keep you cosy when the temperature drops.
 There’s nothing worse than feeling cold when you’re trying to sleep.
 You’ll usually be given a blanket on your flight, but you can always take your own if you have space in your carry-on luggage.
 Again, this can be used for extra support or padding to make you more comfortable.